kasuku-oss/docs/l20n/locales.md

 # Locales

 A locale is identified by a code (string), defined in [ISO 15897](https://en.wikipedia.org/wiki/ISO_15897).
-When a language has a region-specific usage, its postfix indicating the region is separated by the main language code, with a hyphen `-` (Eg. `nl-be`, for Belgian Dutch).
+When a language has a region-specific usage, its postfix indicating the region is separated by the main language code, with a hyphen `-` or underscore `_` (Eg. `nl-be` or `nl_be`, for Belgian Dutch).
+Locale tokens are case insensitive.

 Down below you can find a list language locales are supported by default by L20n.
 _Note_ that the (region-specific) code is stored to differentiate translations,